 2 teaspoons salt

 Mix with a wooden spoon until the dough is smooth.
+Start with the lower amount of flour, only adding more if the dough is still very sticky.
 Cover the bowl with plastic wrap and allow to sit at room temperature overnight.
 The next morning, punch down the dough and shape it into a rough ball.
 Cover the bowl with plastic wrap again and place in the refrigerator.
 You can use the dough as early as eight hours after you punched it down (for instance, if you punch down the dough at 8 a.m., you can use the dough by 4 p.m.), but you can also keep the dough refrigerated, tightly wrapped in plastic wrap, for up to 3 days.

 Preheat the oven as hot as it can go.
 Ours heats up to 550 degrees F. Have a baking stone, cast iron pizza pan, or even a cast iron griddle or large frying pan.
 Basically, you want to bake the pizzas on something that retains heat well and that will heat up the pizza dough on the bottom without burning it.
 In a pinch, use the thickest baking sheet you have.

-Divide the dough in 4 pieces for small pizzas, or in 2 pieces for 12-inch pizzas.
-Let the dough rest for 15 minutes.
+Divide the dough in half and shape each half into a ball.
+Let rest for 15 minutes.
 On a baker's peel or the back of a baking sheet dusted with cornmeal, flatten each ball of dough and stretch it into a rough round.
 We think imperfection is beautiful in these pizzas.
 You can use a rolling pin to do this, but we just use our hands, stretching and pressing the dough until it is the size and shape we want it to be.

 For the tomato pizza, thinly slice: